erica925/team-generation-project/README.md

 If you prefer to create the jar file from the source code:
 -
+- Download the src/main/java folder
+- Compile the java files using the following command: javac *.java
-- Download the dependencies, in the lib folder
+- Download the dependencies, in the lib folder and put in the same folder as the java files
 - Add your input file to the same folder as the dependencies
 - Create a text file named "Manifest" with the following contents followed by a new line:
     Main-Class: TeamGenerationApp